Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Random-Number-And-Variate-Generation/section_variates.md

     \frac{1}{2} & \text{if } 1 \le x \le 2
 \end{cases}$$

-1) Use a method for generating realizations $B$ through any of the four methods, some are likely to be easier than others.
+a) Use a method for generating realizations $B$ through any of the four methods, some are likely to be easier than others.

-2) Write a Python function using numpy that implements the inverse transform method for this p.d.f.
+b) Write code that implements the inverse transform method for this p.d.f.

-3) How would you computationally verify that your simulation method is correct?
+c) How would you computationally verify that your simulation method is correct?

-4) Compare the Inverse Transform method and the Rejection Sampling method for this specific p.d.f.
+d) Compare the Inverse Transform method and the Rejection Sampling method for this specific p.d.f.
 :::

 :::{seealso} Problem 2 (Analytic Application: Machine Failure)